-The Vegan Nom is doing plant-based tacos right every day, but for those on a budget, their $2 migas tacos on Tuesdays are an absolute steal.
+They are doing plant-based tacos right every day, but for those on a budget, their $2 migas tacos on Tuesdays are an absolute steal.
 Don’t forget that every order comes with free Lone Star beer, too.

-Asians in Austin are the fastest growing demographic group, doubling roughly every 12 years.
+Asians in Austin are the fastest-growing demographic group, doubling roughly every 12 years.
 It’s no wonder there are some great plant-based eateries with Eastern roots.